Terms and Conditions

 b) in cash on delivery at the place specified by the Buyer in the order;

-c) in cash via the PayPal payment system;
+c) in cash via the Braintree payment system;

 d) cashless by credit card.

 4.3 Maturity of the purchase price.
 In the case of payment in cash or in the case of payment on delivery, the purchase price is payable upon receipt of the goods.
 In the case of non-cash payment, the purchase price is payable within fourteen (14) days of the conclusion of the purchase contract.
 In case of non-cash payment, the buyer’s obligation to pay the purchase price is fulfilled when the full purchase price is credited to the seller’s bank account.

 4.4 Shipment of the goods only after payment of the purchase price.
 The Seller shall be entitled, in particular if there is no additional order confirmation by the Buyer (Article 3.4), to demand payment of the full purchase price before the goods are dispatched to the Buyer.

 4.5 Invoice.
 With respect to payments made under the Purchase Agreement, the Seller shall issue a tax document – an invoice to the Buyer, which shall serve as proof of purchase of the Goods.
 The Seller is a payer of value added tax.
 For this purpose, the Buyer is obliged to provide all the necessary data for the issuance of the tax document.